-Contains the full-text of Rockford's daily newspaper, dating from 1999.
+Contains the full-text of Rockford's daily newspaper, dating from 1999 to yesterday's issue.

 Salem Press Online is a collection of electronic versions of print books, including The Reference Shelf series which is compilations of recent periodical articles on contemporary issues and annual compilations of important American speeches.
 Other books include the Critical Insights series on literature and the Decades series on American history, as well as other history and health titles.